mehedihassanome/datanalytics/README.md

----
-title: Understand, the Fundamental of Data Analytics.
-description: The 20% of datanalytics to do 80% of the tasks 😀
-date: September 3, 2025
-status: Child
-slug: /
-tags:
-  - Data Analysis
-  - Statistics
-  - Excel
----

 ## Introduction

-[[1.2-Introduction to Data Analytics|Data analytics]] can be overwhelming 😰 especially when you start your learning journey.
+Data analytics can be overwhelming 😰 especially when you start your learning journey.
 There are immense amounts of video courses 📹, websites providing their own paths to teach you the ins and outs of data analytics 📊.
 But along the way you find other resources which feel even more better or the right path to choose 🤔.
 You become stuck in the learning zone 🔄.
 This is a very common scenario.
 If you want to learn from the industry expert 🎓 then this is your simple journey of learning data analytics the right way ✨.
 Only learning tools, functions and formulas that will do 80% of your work 💪.
 Then while you are learning you can pick up more tools, skills as you deem fit for your needs.

 Happy learning!! 🚀